isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Getting advanced TMP facilities is not easy and using a library makes you part of a (hopefully supportive) community.
-Write your own "advanced TMP support" only if you really have to.
+Write your own “advanced TMP support” only if you really have to.

 ##### Example